louishenrifranc/ud851-Exercises/README.md

 * Save in the cloud (Google Firebase)

 ### Create a Settings Activity and add it a PreferenceFragment
-* A PreferenceFragment is an object to display properly an object representing a settings parameter.
+* A PreferenceFragment is an object to display properly a settings parameter.
-* Create a Menu item (saw before)
+* Create a Menu item (saw before).
 * Create a new class in the java folder called SettingsFragment inherited from ```PreferenceFragmentCompat```.
-* Create an _xml_ folder, and a xml file in it.
-It create by default a PreferenceScreen in the xml.
+* Create an _xml_ folder, and an xml file in it.
+It creates by default a PreferenceScreen in the xml.
+You can add CheckBoxPreference, ListPreference...
 Here is an example:
 ```xml
 <PreferenceScreen xmlns:android="http://schemas.android.com/apk/res/android">
     <CheckBoxPreference